+- (d) DVFS with and without power-off - (e) DVFS with optimized core count are able to analyze the essential features and power management schemes of multicore-based server systems.
 While current developments in CMOS devices lead to shrinking differences between maximum and minimum power consumption at level of a single core, the possibility to switch off cores leads to growing differences between maximum and minimum power consumption (full and idle power) of complete server systems.
-As a consequence the strategies on the level of cores and complete systems can be reversed: Operating systems should give more importance to switch off cores if load is low while data center operators are mostly relieved from the question when or if to switch off complete server systems to minimize energy consumption.
+As a consequence, the strategies at the level of cores and complete systems can be reversed: Operating systems should give more importance to switch off cores if load is low while data center operators are mostly relieved from the question when or if to switch off complete server systems to minimize energy consumption.
 This has a tremendous positive side effect.
 While waking up a core can be done in several milliseconds, waking up a complete server might take a minute.
 Thus, avoiding to switch off complete server systems allows data center operators to react much faster to sudden increases of load without the previously high energy penalty of running idle systems.
-Moreover, decreasing the number of system starts per year has the tendency to increase system life time and thus brings an additional benefit.
+Moreover, decreasing the number of system starts per year has the tendency to increase system life time, i.e. is an additional benefit.